LightAwesome/apartment_rent_analysis/README.md

 3. Execute the script to perform the data analysis.

 ## Analysis Results
-The analysis will include exploratory data analysis (EDA), correlation analysis, and visualization of key features.
-The goal is to understand the relationships between different attributes and the likelihood of heart disease.
+?

 Feel free to customize the analysis based on your specific research questions and objectives.

 ## Acknowledgments
-The dataset used in this analysis is sourced from [Heart Disease Analysis](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?select=heart.csv).
+The dataset used in this analysis is sourced from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/555/apartment+for+rent+classified).

 ## Collaborators:
 - Touseef Ansari
 - Jerry Nguyen